abe-bb/is-it-pwned/README.md

 ## Arguments

-Specify email address as first argument to check for security breaches associated with accounts tied that email address.
+Specify email address as first argument to check for security breaches associated with accounts tied to that email address.

 -h prints a help summary.